shatabdi123/MFS_Application/README.md

 ### \* The 'model' subfolder comprises of scripts to generate plots, tables and models.

-### \* The 'template' and the 'static' folder makes up the front-end of the application using html,css, boostarp, jquery and javascript.
+### \* The 'template' and the 'static' subfolder makes up the front-end of the application using html,css, boostarp, jquery and javascript.

 ## Cite